 Error Code: F70 Kenmore

-Kenmore Dryer Error Code F70: Communication Error
+Kenmore Dryer Error Code F70: How to Fix It

 Verification Pending